anl139/sp25-cse110-lab4/expose/javascript/part2.md

     are pushed into the array after they go through callback with is a function that multiplies the number by 2. so for the first iteration it gets array[0] which is 1 then multiplies it by 2 then pushes it into the newArray.
 By the end the function returns the newArray which has values [2,4,6],
 18. [part2-question18.js](./part2-question18.js)
-19.the output is these numbers in order 1 4 3 2 since with timeout we delayed the print of 2 by 1000 while having the others print with no delay so it first printed based on what was in first then after a 1000 delay printed 2
+19. the output is these numbers in order 1 4 3 2 since with timeout we delayed the print of 2 by 1000 while having the others print with no delay so it first printed based on what was in first then after a 1000 delay printed 2